maxa-ondrej/openapi-typescript-codegen/docs/axios-support.md

 `openapi --input ./spec.json --output ./generated --client axios`

-The only downside is that this client needs some additional dependencies to work (due to the missing FormData classes in Node.js).
+The only downsides are that this client needs some additional dependencies to work (due to the missing FormData classes in Node.js) and it does not supports server side events.

 ```
 npm install axios --save-dev